Clothes irons are an indispensable device that we all have to use, even for only a few hours per week.

 4.- Make sure that you don’t use hard water on your clothes iron

-Hard water will create scale deposits on your iron making it less and less efficient over time. if you want to know more, have a look at this post about the effects of hard water on your appliance and devices.
+Hard water will create scale deposits on your iron making it less and less efficient.
+If you want to know more, look at this post about the effects of hard water on your appliance and devices.

 Alternatively, we have also created an informative YouTube video that shows how to measure the water hardness level.